rangulvers/smart_meter_setup/README.md

 [Aug 12 15:23:55][mtr0] Reading: id=1-0:16.7.0*255/ObisIdentifier:1-0:16.7.0*255 value=363.00 ts=1628774635968
 ````

-... ok, bunch of crtyptic stuff.
+... ok, bunch of cryptic stuff.
 What now?

 Lets break down the information we can see.